Managing Director vs CEO in Singapore: Roles and Obligations

-Such management of the company’s day-to-day business would be covered in the role of the CEO as described above.
-Accordingly, it’s possible for someone with the official job title of “Managing Director” to be considered a CEO in the eyes of the law (as explained above).
+Such management of the company’s day-to-day business would also be covered in the role of a CEO, as described above.
+Accordingly, it’s possible for someone with the official job title of “Managing Director” to be considered a CEO, legally speaking.

-For a company to be validly registered in Singapore, the company just needs to have at least one person ordinarily resident in Singapore to occupy the legal position of “director” and manage the company’s day-to-day business.
-(This person can give themselves any job title they like, whether it is “Director”, “Founder” or something else.)
+For a company to be validly registered in Singapore, the company needs to have at least one person ordinarily resident in Singapore to occupy the legal position of ‘director’ and manage the company’s day-to-day business.
+Do note that this person can give themselves any job title they like, whether it is ‘Director’, ‘Founder’ or something else.)

-However in larger companies when many people are involved in the managing of the business, they may be given separate titles such as “Managing Director” or “CEO” to differentiate their responsibilities.
+However, in larger companies or organisations where many people are involved in the managing of the business, they may be given separate titles such as ‘Managing Director’ or ‘CEO’ to differentiate their responsibilities.

 For example, a company may have separate MDs for each country that it does business in.
-Then, these MDs all report to a CEO who oversees the operations of the company as a whole.
+These MDs all report to a CEO who oversees the operations of the company as a whole.

 What are the Duties and Obligations of an MD and a CEO?

-As mentioned above, an MD is generally a director in law, which means that the general directors’ duties will attach to them.
-These include a duty to act reasonably and with reasonable diligence, general fiduciary duties and a duty to avoid conflict of interests.
+As mentioned above, an MD is regarded as a director in law, which means that the general directors’ duties will attach to them.
+These include a duty to act reasonably and with reasonable diligence, general fiduciary duties as well as a duty to avoid conflict of interests.

-Breach of such duties may expose the MD to both civil and criminal liabilities.
+Breach of such duties may expose the MD to civil as well as criminal liabilities.

 You may refer to our other article for more information on directors’ duties in Singapore.

 In contrast, a CEO may not always be a director.
 If they are not a director, directors’ duties will not apply to them.
-Nevertheless, the immense influence of a CEO over corporate decisions means that they face their own set of duties under the CA, which will ultimately depend on the situation as shown below:
+Nevertheless, the immense influence of a CEO over corporate decisions means that they face their own set of duties under the CA, explained below:

 - Depending on the CEO’s contract of employment and the particular responsibilities undertaken, the CEO may be considered a fiduciary (i.e. a person in position of trust) to the company and thus owe general fiduciary duties to it.
 You may refer to our other article for more information on fiduciary duties in Singapore.

-- Finally, the amount of influence of a CEO over corporate decisions may lead the courts to consider him a de facto director even if he hasn’t been officially appointed as such.
+- Finally, the amount of influence of a CEO over corporate decisions may lead the courts to consider him a de facto director even if he has not been officially appointed as such.
 If so, the CEO will owe general directors’ duties as well.

 Provision of personal particulars